fsharp/fslang-design/RFCs/FS-1072-without-anonymous-records.md

 That is to say, it is possible to exclude at least 1 label and construct at least 1 new label for the result anonymous record.

+Order matters in one case: using a `with-` for a label added by a `with`.
+This is an error, since you cannot subtract something that does not exist.
+If someone wishes to drop a label that they just added, they should specify `with` first.

-Order does not matter.
+Otherwise, order does not matter.
 A `with-` can be specified before or after a `with`.

 It is possible with `with` and `with-` a label with the same name.
 The result will be that it does not exist in the result anonymous record.
 This is akin to allowing you to write `let x = 1 + 1 - 1`.